 The event targets potential applicants to the calls for project proposals under the H2020 challenge ‘Secure, Clean and Efficient Energy’.

 The new Work Programme for 2016-2017 in the area of H2020 energy research will be presented on 14 September, whereas in-depth sessions on various calls of the Work Programme will be held on 15 September.
+A brokerage event in the field of Energy Technologies will follow the info day on 16 September.

 The 2015 Edition of the Sustainable Places Event builds on two successful editions held in 2013 and 2014 in Nice.
 This third edition is an original initiative from the RESILIENT and PERFORMER FP7 European project consortium, aiming to generate a successful, sustainable and world-class series of annual conferences.